Credit Suisse bought out by UBS as banking fears claim big victim

 The Financial Times was first to report that UBS was exploring a deal for all or part of Credit Suisse, its embattled rival, under the urging of the Swiss National Bank and the country's financial regulator.

-- According to a Reuters report, UBS was seeking $6 billion in guarantees from Swiss authorities to execute a potential deal.
-Meanwhile, U.S. asset management giant BlackRock, which last week denied having interested in Credit Suisse, was said to be involved in the high-stakes discussions.
+- Meanwhile, U.S. asset management giant BlackRock, which last week denied having interest in Credit Suisse, was said to be involved in the high-stakes discussions.

+What they're saying: “Given recent extraordinary and unprecedented circumstances, the announced merger represents the best available outcome," Axel P. Lehmann, Credit Suisse's chairman said in a statement.

+- "This has been an extremely challenging time for Credit Suisse and while the team has worked tirelessly to address many significant legacy issues and execute on its new strategy, we are forced to reach a solution today that provides a durable outcome," he added.

-What they're saying: A jittery Wall Street has pummeled bank stocks over the last few weeks, with some nervous that another worldwide liquidity crisis could be in the offing.
+Zoom out: A jittery Wall Street has pummeled bank stocks over the last few weeks, with some fearing another worldwide liquidity crisis.

 - However, Capital Economics wrote in a note on Friday that "more problems may yet emerge at other commercial banks in the US.
 But the industry there as a whole doesn’t have a worryingly high uninsured deposit ratio or unrealized losses on 'held-to-maturity' securities in excess of capital."